ak8459/GreenMentor/README.md

 # Todo Application (MERN)
 This is a web-based Todo application created using the MERN stack (MongoDB, Express.js, React, Node.js).
-User can add, delete, update and read task.
+Users can add, delete, update, and read tasks.

+ <h3>SignIn and SignUp page</h3>